Charting the 'sweet spots'

 I know I'm repeating myself, but if seeing these kinds of measurements make you worry about the quality of your banjo: DON'T. Some banjos can easily reach 5 to 8 millimeter values, especially on the 3rd and 4th strings.
 I've seen top notch high-end models with big numbers on this kinda report card.
 I've also come across many "perfect zeroes" and in fact, many many many banjos simply do not need compensation.
 I've also seen some banjos with severe intonation problems where the biggest sweet spot number was only 4 millimeters.
 If you come up with number higher than 7 or 8 mm you better re-check the proper location for string 1 as something is likely to be out of whack.
 Either that, or you're probably using a bridge that's unusually tall or wide.Then again, you never know, maybe you got yerself a real heavy duty twister...

 I'm sure you've noticed, the measurements are all in millimeters.
 To me they're less confusing then them durned little and big and bigger stripes on the inch rulers (I've looked at them wrong stupid stripes once too often...).
-If you can measure only in inches, no problem, here is a freebie inch-to-millimeter calculator, it's kinda no-frill but it does do the job (sorry, for PC's only).
-Even though the numbers are important, no problem rounding them off to the nearest millimeter.
+If you can measure only in inches, no problem - use a calculator.
+Even though the numbers are important, no problem rounding them off to the nearest millimeter although I can make to pretty precise.

 Once you've done the measurements you know beyond the shadow of a doubt whether you do, or do not, need a compensated bridge for this particular banjo and for the way this particular banjo is set up.
 You'll also know the exact amount of compensation required, based on science and you no longer have to rely on anecdotal evidence, myths or "my buddy told me."
-Makes sense, don't it.
-I mean, you wouldn't take anyone's word for it if they tell you you should buy a pair of bifocals if you wanna see real good.
-How would they know where your vision is at?
-Could be you have 20/20 vision and if you don't, well, there's ways to find out aren't there.
-You'd get your eyes examined and you'd get a pair of glasses made-to-order specifically for your eyes, not for someone else's - same thing with compensated banjo bridges.
 There are a lot of enormously fantastic quality instruments around and, especially if your banjo belongs in that category, it deserves to get treated with the proper respect - go through this measuring routine and you'll know beyond the shadow of a doubt.
 If nothing else, you'll learn about the finer workings of your banjo.
-If it turns out you do need compensation, and you shouldn't be surprised at that, you'll now know exactly what to do about it.
+If it turns out you do need compensation you shouldn't be surprised at that, you'll now know exactly what to do about it.
 With this sweetspot routine there simply no longer is a reason to guess.
 What you're your aiming for is the ultimate sound and playability of YOUR banjo, not someone else's.

 Important: many of the newer aftermarket bridges are a lot thicker than the way I make them.
 In fact, some of them are so thick that they end up changing the string length enough to affect intonation.
 Should you wish me to make a custom compensated bridge for you it would be best to first check the sweet spots with one of my straight, non-compensated, bridges to ensure proper compensation measurements or use a bridge with a top thickness of 3 mm maximum.

-If you've used this routine to angle your bridge then keep in mind that string slots are very exact and tight on most modern bridges so angling often means the string gets choked at either end of the slot resulting of course, in buzzing sounds.
+If you've used this routine to angle your bridge then keep in mind that string slots are very exact and tight on most modern bridges so angling often means the strings get choked off at either end of the slot resulting of course, in buzzing sounds.

 If you'd like to order a bridge whether straight, or compensated, please go to this page to let me know the details.
 Your support is greatly appreciated.